Solstorm

 Solstorm (en: Sunstorm) is a Swedish thriller/drama film released in 2007.
-It was filmed in Kiruna and was released in cinema on November 2, 2007.
-The film is based on the novel Sun Storm written by author Åsa Larsson.
+It was directed by Leif Lindblom and filmed in Kiruna, Sweden.
+The film is based on the novel Sun Storm (released in the UK as Savage) written by author Åsa Larsson. and was released in cinema on November 2, 2007.

 Synopsis

-Stockholm attorney Rebecka Martinsson (Izabella Scorupco) receives a call from a childhood friend, telling her that her brother has been murdered inside a church in the village of Kurravaara outside Kiruna.
+Stockholm attorney Rebecka Martinsson receives a call from a childhood friend, telling her that her brother has been murdered inside a church in the village of Kurravaara outside Kiruna.
 Martinsson returns to her home town in Kiruna and gets involved in the search for the killer.